On the six-loop scaling dimensions of the $(\phi^2)^n$ operators in $d=3$: Acknowledgements

 \section{Acknowledgements}

 We thank O.~Antipin, J.~Bersini, L.~Bork, S.~Fedoruk, N.~Lebedev, and A.~Pikelner for fruitful discussions.
-We appreciate the authors of Ref.~\cite{Antipin:2025new} for sharing with us the preliminary results of their paper, confirming our diagrammatic computation.
+We are grateful to the authors of Ref.~\cite{Antipin:2025rsr} for sharing with us the preliminary results of their paper, confirming our diagrammatic computation.
+M.V.K. gratefully acknowledge the support of Foundation for the Advancement of Theoretical Physics ``BASIS'' through Grant 25-1-2-48-1.